porteous89/alisters-logo-maker/README.md

 <img src="assets\file-saved.png" width= 45% >

 ## Built Using
-Node.js
+- Node.js
-Inquirer
+- Inquirer
-Jest
+- Jest

 ## Usage
-once install is done, open terminal and run node index. answer the prompts. sbg file will be generated in examples folder.
+- once install is done, open terminal and run node index. answer the prompts.
+- svg file will be generated in examples folder.

 ## License
 This project is licensed under the GPL license.
 See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0) file for details.